average electric bill

 What is the average cost of electricity in Texas?

-The average cost of electricity in Texas is 12.28 cents per kWh.
-That’s based on EIA data for February 2022.
-That includes both regulated and deregulated Texas markets, and is electricity and delivery costs.
+The average cost of electricity in Texas is 14.63 cents per kWh.
+That’s based on EIA data for February 2023.
+That includes both regulated and deregulated Texas markets.
+The average is based on both electricity and delivery costs.

 Below you will find average electricity rates in Texas, updated daily with information on ElectricityPlans.com.
 This gives you a good idea of what to look for when shopping.